boazsegev/plezi/README.md

     $ cd appname
     $ ./appname.rb # ( or: anorexic s )

-this is a smart framework app that comes very skinny and will happily eat any gem you feed it. it responds extra well to Thin and Haml, which you can enable in it's Gemfile.

 now go, in your browser, to: http://localhost:3000/

 the default first port for the app is 3000. you can set the first port to listen to by using the `-p ` option (make sure you have permissions for the requested port):

     $ ./appname.rb -p 80

+you now have a smart framework app that will happily eat any gem you feed it. it responds extra well to Haml, Sass and Coffee-Script, which you can enable in it's Gemfile.

 ## Barebones Web Service

-Anorexic contains a simple single-use DSL (all the DLS methods are removed once the server starts running - less clutter while running).

-you can run anorexic from your favorite Ruby terminal :) - Anorexic starts the moment you exit the terminal.

-Anorexic creates a whole web service with three commands that speek for themselves:
-- listen
-- route
-- shared_route

 this example is basic, useless, but required for every doc out there...